 International Students: Getting a Massachusetts ID Card

-Massachusetts has a minimum drinking age of 21, and waiters/doormen will check your ID.
-To avoid carrying your passport around, you might want to get a Massachusetts Driver’s License or Liquor ID Card from the RMV. $25, good for five years.
+Massachusetts has a minimum drinking age of 21, and waiters and bar door staff will check your ID.
+To avoid carrying your passport around, you might want to get a Massachusetts Driver’s License or Liquor ID Card from the RMV.

 Parking Near the GSD

 Good luck!
 There are meters on Oxford, Cambridge and Kirkland.
-Bring quarters.
-Two-hour max.
-For loading and unloading, you can park in front of Gund on Quincy in the turnabout.
+Bring quarters, though some meters can now be paid through an app.
+Meters have a two-hour maximum.
+For loading and unloading, you can often park in front of Gund on Quincy in the turnabout.